 Fortunately, preliminary drawings for Office at Night have survived (for thumbnails of other preliminary drawings for the painting):

-It is interesting to compare this sketch to the completed painting.
-What differences do you detect between the two, and what do you see as the implications of the differences?
+It is interesting to compare these sketches to the completed painting.
+What differences do you detect between the them, and what do you see as the implications of the differences?

 Compare the Hopper painting to the following 1952 ad for filing cabinets and office furniture: